-Experimental design
+<b>Experimental design</b>

-we had designed our circuit and explained the mechanism of treating lead pollution to NJU-CHINA team: when earthworm ate the soil, the engineered bacteria secreted enzyme in the intestinal tract and turned phosphorus into phosphate radical to form stable pyromorphite with lead.
-Then our engineered bacteria started kill switch when it was excreted outside so that no bio-pollution could be caused.
+We had designed our circuit and <b>explained the mechanism of treating lead pollution to NJU team</b>: when earthworm ate the soil, the engineered bacteria secreted enzyme in the intestinal tract and turned phosphorus into phosphate radical to form stable pyromorphite with lead.
+Then our engineered bacteria started kill switch when they were excreted outside so that no bio-pollution could be caused.

+NAU-NJU NJU tried to combine polyphosphates with recombinant spider silk protein, but they could not <b>occur electrostatic interaction</b>.
+Then, we advised them to change some of the amino acids in the N’ terminal and C’ terminal into positively charged amino acids.

-NJU-CHINA members asked us how to ensure adequate contact of the converted phosphate with lead and how to control the combination ratio?
+NJU-NAU NJU members asked us <b>how to ensure adequate contact</b> of the converted phosphate with lead and how to<b> control the combination ratio</b>.

-We thought this problem was very important because we needed to take ion product and Ksp of the reaction into account the.
-So we needed to check the concentration of phosphate, lead ion and chloride ion, which also needed the relevant information provided by the mathematic model members.
-With the advice of some professors and our own calculations, we solved the problem by July: we calculated that the ion product of pyromorphite was between 10-20~10-30 and its Ksp is about 10-60~10-80, which was far enough to meet the conditions for precipitation.
+These problems were very important to us.
+We also thought we needed to take <b>ion product</b>and <b>Ksp</b> of the reaction into account.
+In the meanwhile, we needed to check the <b>concentration of phosphate, lead ion and chloride ion</b>, which required the relevant information provided by the mathematic model members.
+With the advice of some professors and our own calculations, we <b>solved the problem</b> by July: we calculated that the ion product of pyromorphite was between 10-20~10-30 and its Ksp is about 10-60~10-80, which was far enough to meet the conditions for precipitation.
 Therefore, even if other ion existed, pyromorphite would still be generated in priority for its smaller Ksp.

-Human Practices

-Brainstorm of Stakeholders
+<b>Human Practices</b>

+NAU-NJU We suggested that NJU should carefully consider <b>the requirements and expectations of related enterprises</b> for products, and guided them in the next step of research.
+Based on this, NJU finally determined interviews’ forms to enterprises, which focused on the feasibility, practicability and advantages of their project.

-Frist, our team deeply thought about stakeholders and divided them into four parts: ①Who will benefit from our program？ ②Who will use our program? ③Who cares about it most? ④Who are the policy-makers?
+NAU-NJU Our team deeply thought about <b>stakeholders</b> and divided them into four categories: ①Who will benefit from our program？ ②Who will use our program? ③Who cares about it most? ④Who are the policy-makers?
+NJU confirmed our thoughts.

-Then we shared our thoughts with NJU iGEMers and had a brainstorm of stakeholders.
-Nanjing-China iGEMers got new insight on stakeholders ---- “Make a stakeholders’ circle to tie stakeholders closely ”.
-After taking their, we decided to make a “Stakeholders Cycle”, that’s “For Health, For Earning”.
+NJU-NAU We shared our thoughts with NJU iGEMers and had a brainstorm of stakeholders.
+NJU iGEMers got new insight into stakeholders ---- “<b>Make a stakeholders’ circle to tie stakeholders closely </b>”.

-June

-Experimental design
+<b>June</b>

+<b>Experimental design</b>

-We started to optimize our circuit, including the optimization of kill switch.
-We explained to NJU-CHINA how the engineered bacteria secreted phytase in earthworm intestinal tract and committed suicide after excretion of earthworm to prevent bio-pollution.
+We started to <b>optimize our circuit</b>, including the optimization of kill switch.
+We explained to NJU how the engineered bacteria secreted phytase in earthworm intestinal tract and committed suicide after excretion of earthworm to prevent bio-pollution.

-NJU-CHINA asked us did Bacillus subtilis metabolites have an impact on soil quality or crop production after suicide?
+NJU-NAU NJU asked us: “Did Bacillus subtilis metabolites have an impact on soil quality or crop production after suicide?”

-Because the Bacillus subtilis we selected was the dominant bacteria in the soil, earthworm intestinal tract and wormcast.
-So we didn't think it would affect the soil crops after the engineered bacteria commit suicide.
+Because the <i>Bacillus subtilis</i> we selected was the <b>dominant bacteria</b>in the soil, earthworm intestinal tract and wormcast, we didn't think that it would affect the soil crops after the engineered bacteria commit suicide.
+Both of us reached an agreement on the safety of the project.